TheChicken14/URL-Shortie/README.md

 ##### Configuration

+###### Warning: the install script automatically does this for you!

-Rename `config.example.js` to `config.js`.
+Rename `config.example.json` to `config.json`.
 Then paste your MongoDB URI into the `mongouri` value.
 Make sure it ends with the database name.
 Here is en explanation of each key in the config:

 ```js